bharadwa/docs/README.md

-All the learning related docs
+All the docs need to be stored in this repository